Sales Objection Handling – A Step By Step Process

 1 – Listen carefully and ask them to expand on what’s on their mind.

-A lot of the time, people will start expanding on their objection or area of concern, and as they start explaining it they’ll realise that it doesn’t actually make sense, and they themselves will come to understand that it isn’t really a valid objection.
+A lot of the time, people will start expanding on their objection or area of concern, and as they start explaining it they’ll realize that it doesn’t actually make sense, and they themselves will come to understand that it isn’t really a valid objection.

 If this happens, then great.
 They’ll pretty much answer their own question.